Loztal/CHT8305_SEN0546/README.md

 # CHT8305_SEN0546
-Micropython and Python files for the  I2C digital temperature &amp; humidity sensor CHT8305 / SEN0546 https://wiki.dfrobot.com/SKU_SEN0546_I2C_Temperature_and_Humidity_Sensor_Stainless_Steel_Shell
+Micropython and CircuitPython files for the  I2C digital temperature &amp; humidity sensor CHT8305 / SEN0546 https://wiki.dfrobot.com/SKU_SEN0546_I2C_Temperature_and_Humidity_Sensor_Stainless_Steel_Shell

 The file "I2C_CHT8305_SEN0546.py" is written in Micropython.

-The corret Bitshift for the Heater on needs to be implemented, now is it hardcoded.
+The corret Bitshift for the “Heater ON” needs to be implemented, now is it hardcoded.